 9. Dates Post The Due Date

 It has been proven that dates can help in inducing labor naturally.
 Consuming dates in the last 4 weeks of pregnancy can significantly reduce the need for induction2.
-Diabetic women are
+Diabetic women are advised to consult their doctors before including them in the diet.

 Only 5% of babies are born on the expected dates.
 About half of them are born 2 weeks after the due date.
 Don’t fret if your baby is delaying it.
 Try walking around for 30 minutes to an hour depending upon your capacity.
 Instead of thinking about it constantly, keep yourself busy and distracted.
 Remember that when the right time comes, the baby will arrive.